-- Encourage, support and monitor the implementation of federally funded supplemental programs such as the Private Non-Profit Schools' Program as required by federal statute, Summer Programs, Migrant Program, Homeless Services, Title II-A, Class Size Reduction, and Title IV. - Provide technical assistance to all campuses in order to ensure that the programs in place are addressing the academic needs of eligible low-achieving students.
+- Encourage, support and monitor the implementation of federally funded supplemental programs such as the Private Non-Profit Schools' Program as required by Federal statute, Summer Programs, Title II-A, Class Size Reduction, and Title IV. - Provide technical assistance to all campuses in order to ensure that the programs in place are addressing the academic needs of all students, specifically the low-achieving students.